-Group Situations What might a More Direct Less Direct leader say to Suppose your team has been asked to help address a specific concern at your school but the team is having difficulty agreeing on what its focus should be.
+Group Situations What might a leader say to More Direct Less Direct Suppose your team has been asked to help address a specific concern at your school but the team is having difficulty agreeing on what its focus should be.
 Share a vision, goal, or idea about the issue "We are talking about a lot of different issues here.
-I think we should get back to the original purpose of our meeting, which is" "I'm hearing a lot of dif- ferent issues and ideas.
+I think we should get back to the original purpose of our meeting, which is" "I'm hearing a lot of different issues and ideas.
 What do all of you think is the most important issue for us to focus on right now?"
 The group has been working for more than an hour to solve a problem and people are getting tired.
 Inspire and encourage others "This is really important work we've been doing and we're almost finished.
 Let's all give it a bit more effort to end with success."
-"I'm really glad we've been talking about this problem because it is so important for our suc- cess - and we've almost got it figured out!"
+"I'm really glad we've been talking about this problem because it is so important for our success - and we've almost got it figured out!"
 The group is planning a party.
 Offer ideas "Let's ask Louisa to bake the cake and be in charge of the food."
 "What do you think about asking Louisa to bake the cake and be in charge of the food?"
 Group members are becoming angry as they argue about the best solution for a problem.
-Make sugges- tions "Let's take a break for 10 minutes so everyone can relax and refocus."
-"Should we take a break for a few minutes or should we stop the meeting now and con- tinue the discussion next time?"
+Make suggestions "Let's take a break for 10 minutes so everyone can relax and refocus."
+"Should we take a break for a few minutes or should we stop the meeting now and continue the discussion next time?"
 People are talking about two sides of an issue but no new information or ideas have been brought up for a while.
 Help make decisions "I think we've heard all about the issue from both sides.
 Are you ready to vote?"
 "We've shared a lot about the issue.
-I sug- gest each person have a chance to say one more thing if they wish, then we should vote."
+I suggest each person have a chance to say one more thing if they wish, then we should vote."

-In an excited discussion, several people have been speaking at the Listen to others "Let's have one person talk at a time so we can hear what everyone has "I wonder whether other people are having the same trouble hearing same time. to say." more than one person at a time, like I am."
-You notice that even Help others "Many of us have had a "Many people have though the discussion speak and share chance to speak on this shared their views but has been very lively and their ideas issue but we have not several have stayed exciting, some people heard what Sam thinks. quiet.
-I wonder if anyone have not said anything Sam do you want to add who has not spoken at all. anything?" would like to say some- thing now."
-The time for the meeting Summarize "So if I could summarize "It's just about time to is just about over.
-Sev- ideas, decisions, what we've decided, I'd end our meeting.
-Can eral decisions have been and plans say" someone summarize made and many ideas what we've decided to have been shared. do?"
+Group Situations What might a leader say to More Direct Less Direct In an excited discussion, several people have been speaking at the same time.
+Listen to others "Let's have one person talk at a time so we can hear what everyone has to say."
+"I wonder whether other people are having the same trouble hearing more than one person at a time, like I am."
+You notice that even though the discussion has been very lively and exciting, some people have not said anything at all.
+Help others speak and share their ideas "Many of us have had a chance to speak on this issue but we have not heard what Sam thinks.
+Sam do you want to add anything?"
+"Many people have shared their views but several have stayed quiet.
+I wonder if anyone who has not spoken would like to say something now."
+The time for the meeting is just about over.
+Several decisions have been made and many ideas have been shared.
+Summarize ideas, decisions, and plans "So if I could summarize what we've decided, I'd say" "It's just about time to end our meeting.
+Can someone summarize what we've decided to do?"